CenterForSpatialResearch/mapping_architecture_urbanism_humanities/10_WebMapping3.md

 }
 ```

 So far this is still just a placeholder.
-Let's modify these functions so that they add a marker to each of these actions at the current location:
+But as we proceed, we'll incremently add code to these two functions to accomplish more things.
+First, let's modify them so that they add a marker to each of these actions at the current location:

 ```javascript
 let recording = false